yingmuying/Accurate_Object_Detection/ReadMe.md

 A human detector has been implemented that accurately bounds a person in the given input image set.

 ## Approach
-* The input image is converted into a binary image using OTSU‘s algorithm.
+* The input image is converted into a binary image using OTSUâ€˜s algorithm.
 OTSU algorithm is a very simple idea.
 * It searches the threshold that the weighted within class variance and minimizes the intra-class variance, maximizes the intervariance for black and white pixels 0/1.
 * Smoothening is done in order to remove the noises and to prepare the histograms for further processing.
 Smoothening is helpful in connectivity.
 * The connectivity of the pixels can be done into 4-way connectivity and 8-way connectivity.
 Connectivity with 0 is the background and with the 1 is the component.